Top 10 Best Nursing Schools in North Carolina

 Many of the schools in North Carolina are considered among the best in the nation, and their nursing programs are no exception.

 On that note, here are the top nursing schools in North Carolina ranked in no particular order.

 Appalachian State University offers one of the most unique settings for a North Carolina school.
-Tucked into the foothills of the Blue Ridge Mountains, App State will situate you in a rural setting surrounded by nature.
+Tucked into the foothills of the Blue Ridge Mountains, Appalachian State will situate you in a rural setting surrounded by nature.
 Of course, nursing students will be most interested in their BSN programs.
-In-state students can benefit from the low tuition rate, and the option of an online, accelerated, or bridge program is ideal for non-traditional students or current RNs.
-Through in the high NCLEX pass rate and this school should be on most nursing students’ list.
+In-state students can benefit from the low tuition rate, and the option of an online, or bridge program is ideal for non-traditional students or current RNs.
+With its high NCLEX pass rate, this school should be on most nursing student’s lists.

 One of the most recognizable research schools in the nation, the University of North Carolina – Chapel Hill, often referred to as UNC, is famous for its excellence.
 North Carolina residents are likely going to apply here regardless of whether they’re interested in earning a BSN or not, but any prospective nursing student should take a closer look at UNC.
 The high NCLEX pass rate is great, but what sets UNC apart is the extensive alumni network, the school’s connections with local hospitals, and the clout that comes with a degree from UNC.